gary-archer/oauth.apisample.serverless/README.md

 ## Prerequisites

 - Ensure that Node.js 20 or later is installed
-- Integration tests use Wiremock, so also install a Java 17+ SDK
+- Integration tests run Wiremock in Docker, so ensure that Docker is installed

 ## Local Development Quick Start